nullze/Aero_Mirrors/README.md

  - Step 4: Carefully remove wifi and lte antennas from mirror assembly.

- - Step 5: Carbon-Fibre Wrap or Matte Black Wrap Mirrors (Or use pretty 3D Filament), secure antennas to inside of printed file.
+ - Step 5: Carbon-Fibre Wrap or Matte Black Wrap Mirrors (Or use pretty 3D Filament), secure antennas to inside using simple 3M tape.
+(Retains full functionality)